MiamiOH-CSE274/Portfolio/README.md

 Extra Credit - 5

 I attended the Research Fair.
-I talked to Mr. Stanley about Computer Security as well as professors that attended.
+I talked to Mr. Stanley about Computer Security as well as other professors that attended.